Am I addicted to alcohol

 9. Have you tried to quit or reduce the amount of your drinking, but been unable to do so?

-10. Have you ever asked yourself, “Am I addicted to alcohol?”
+10. Have you ever thought, “Am I addicted to alcohol?”

 No single symptom or experience is definitive proof that a person has alcohol use disorder.
-But if you answered yes to any of the questions above, you may be addicted to alcohol – or you may be at risk for developing alcohol addiction.
+If you answered yes to any of the questions above, you may be struggling with alcohol addiction or at risk of developing it.

 What Are My Options for Overcoming Alcohol Addiction?